 6.5.2 Avoidance mechanisms for language users

+Fortran software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-Use the avoidance mechanisms of ISO/IEC 24772-1 clause 6.5.5.
+Use the avoidance mechanisms of ISO/IEC 24772-1 clause 6.5.5;

-Use enumeration values in Fortran only when interoperating with C procedures that have enumerations as formal parameters and/or return enumeration values as function results.
+Use enumeration values in Fortran only when interoperating with C procedures that have enumerations as formal parameters and/or return enumeration values as function results;

-Ensure the interoperability of the C and Fortran definitions of every enum type used.
+Ensure the interoperability of the C and Fortran definitions of every enum type used;

-Ensure that the correct companion processor has been identified, including any companion processor options that affect enum definitions.
+Ensure that the correct companion processor has been identified, including any companion processor options that affect enum definitions;

-Do not use variables assigned enumeration values in arithmetic operations, or to receive the results of arithmetic operations if subsequent use will be as an enumerator.
+Avoid the use of variables assigned enumeration values in arithmetic operations, or to receive the results of arithmetic operations if subsequent use will be as an enumerator.

 6.6 Conversion errors [FLC]